AstraZeneca-NGS/VarDictJava/Readme.md

 - `-I INT`
     The indel size.
 Default: 50bp.
     Be cautious with -I option, especially in the amplicon mode, as amplicon sequencing is not a way to find large indels.
-Increasing the search size might slow and the false positives may appear in low complexity regions.
-Increase it to 200-300 bp would recommend only for hybrid capture sequencing.
+Increasing the search size might be slow and false positives may appear in low complexity regions.
+Increasing it to 200-300 bp is only recommend for hybrid capture sequencing.
 - `-M INT`
     The minimum matches for a read to be considered.
 If, after soft-clipping, the matched bp is less than INT, then the read is discarded.
 It's meant for PCR based targeted sequencing where there's no insert and the matching is only the primers.